Keith & Kristyn Getty: Awards and honours

-Keith has received two honorary doctorates: one from Lancaster Bible College in 2011 and another from Dallas Baptist University in 2021.
+Keith has received two honorary doctorates: one from Lancaster Bible College in 2011, and another from Dallas Baptist University in Dallas in 2021.
 Kristyn received an honorary doctorate from Dallas Baptist University in 2023.
-In 2012, The British Hymn Society named "In Christ Alone" as one of the top 5 Hymns of All Time.
+In 2012, The British Hymn Society named "In Christ Alone" as one of the top Five Hymns of All Time.

 In 2018, Keith was appointed an Officer of the Order of the British Empire (OBE) by Elizabeth II, becoming the first church musician of the modern era to be given the award for contributions to music and hymn writing.

-In August 2019, Lisburn and Castlereagh City Council (LCCC) approved a motion to bestow its highest civic order on Keith and Kristyn Getty following a proposal by Alderman Allan Ewart.
+In August 2019, Lisburn and Castlereagh City Council (LCCC) approved a motion to bestow its highest civic order on Keith and Kristyn Getty after a proposal by Alderman Allan Ewart.
 The award of Freedom of the City of Lisburn and Castlereagh was conferred on 1 June 2023.

 In 2019, "In Christ Alone" was voted as the third most popular hymn in Britain as announced on the BBC program Songs of Praise, making it the only modern hymn to be included in the top ten.

-In 2020, their children’s album Evensong topped Billboard's Kids Album Chart, moving the Frozen Soundtrack out of the top position.
+In 2020, their children's album Evensong topped Billboard's Kids Album Chart, moving the Frozen soundtrack from the top position.